-LOTM1600 Orientation to Health Care (HUC)
+OTM1600L Orientation to Health Care (HUC)

-A lecture course providing an overview of health care today including current health care professionals and health care delivery systems and services.
+This course is a lecture course providing an overview of health care today including current health care professionals and health care delivery systems and services.
 Third party payers, facility ownership, health organization structure, communications and communication devices, workplace behavior, teamwork, definitions and importance of values, ethics, legalities, patient rights and quality care are a focus, as well as intercultural understanding and communication.
 Also covered are the history of the health unit coordinating profession, National Association of Health Unit Coordinators (NAHUC) and the certification process, management techniques, and problem solving skills for health unit coordinators.
-(Prerequisites: LOTM1210, LOTM1310)
+(Prerequisites: OTM1210L and OTM1310L)